shangril/crero/README.md

 Apply previous steps 1-5

-1. download php-getid3/ from sourceforge.net (1.x version should always work) and put it at INSTALL ROOT/php-getid3
+1. download php-getid3/ from GetID3.org (1.x version should always work.
+Very old (2012 or so) 1.x are known to not work with PHP8) and put it at INSTALL ROOT/php-getid3

 2. put your audio in INSTALL ROOT/api/audio (same basename flac ogg mp3 with correct artist, album, title and comment tags)